dotnet/docs/docs/standard/serialization/system-text-json/migrate-from-newtonsoft.md

 ### Write raw values

-The `Newtonsoft.Json` `WriteRawValue` method writes raw JSON where a value is expected. <xref:System.Text.Json?displayProperty=fullName> has a direct equivalent: <xref:System.Text.Json.Utf8JsonWriter.WriteRawValue%2A?displayProperty=nameWithType>.
+`Newtonsoft.Json` has a `WriteRawValue` method that writes raw JSON where a value is expected. <xref:System.Text.Json?displayProperty=fullName> has a direct equivalent: <xref:System.Text.Json.Utf8JsonWriter.WriteRawValue%2A?displayProperty=nameWithType>.
 For more information, see [Write raw JSON](use-utf8jsonwriter.md#write-raw-json).

 ### Customize JSON format